jstloyal/re-former/README.md

 # Form (re-former)

-In this project, we build a form using nearly-pure HTML and then the Rails way using the helper methods that Rails provides.
+In this project, we build a form using nearly-pure HTML and then using the helper methods that Rails provides.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would